-Defendants who are represented by court-appointed counsel often do not even have counsel appointed until the time of arraignment.
-And a self-represented defendant should not risk additional legal difficulties by discussing the case with a prosecutor before arraignment (assuming that a prosecutor would agree to meet with the defendant in the first place).
+Defendants who are represented by court-appointed counsel (sometimes referred to as public defenders) often don't even have counsel appointed until the time of arraignment.
+And a self-represented defendant should not risk additional legal difficulties by discussing the case with a prosecutor before the arraignment (assuming that a prosecutor would agree to meet with the defendant in the first place).

 Defendants who hire private counsel before arraignment have a chance to derail the case for several reasons.

-First, in most parts of the country, intake prosecutors (not the police) are supposed to analyze cases to make sure that there is evidence of guilt and that prosecution is in the interests of justice.
+In most parts of the country, intake prosecutors (not the police) are supposed to analyze cases to make sure that there is evidence of guilt and that prosecution is in the interests of justice.
 Frequently, however, the caseload is so heavy that reviews are cursory, and weak cases sometimes slip into the pipeline.
 If an attorney who is well known to the courtroom prosecutor can convince that prosecutor of the weaknesses in the case, the case may get dismissed.

 Before arraignment, no one in the prosecutor's office has invested a lot of time or money in the case.
 With less invested, it's easier to let a weak case go.

 Especially in urban areas, courtroom dockets (schedules) are crowded.
 By quickly disposing of weak cases, prosecutors can devote the little time they have to more serious cases.
-And disposing of iffy cases early on spares the courtroom prosecutor of the embarrasment of showing up in court with weak cases.
+And disposing of iffy cases early on spares the courtroom prosecutor of the embarrassment of showing up in court with weak cases.

-For all these reasons, if defense counsel can point out weaknesses that the intake prosecutor did not consider, or convince the prosecutor that further proceedings would not be in the interests of justice, a prearraignment meeting between the defendant's attorney and the prosecutor may result in the case being derailed before arraignment.
+For all these reasons, if defense counsel can point out weaknesses that the intake prosecutor did not consider, or convince the prosecutor that further proceedings would not be in the interests of justice, a pre-arraignment meeting between the defendant's attorney and the prosecutor may result in the case being derailed before arraignment.